MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Introduction

-In this work, we probe six neural networks to examine how sensitive their internal representations are to shape and material.
-All neural networks run inference and do not update their weights, i.e., model weights are frozen. \paragraph{Convolutional Neural Networks.} We begin with two classical convolutional architectures: \textit{ResNet50} and \textit{ResNet50-SIN} \cite{krizhevsky2012imagenet, geirhosIMAGENETTRAINEDCNNSARE2019}, where the latter is trained on \textit{Stylized ImageNet} to increase shape bias.
+\paragraph{Neural Networks} In this work, we probe six neural networks to examine how sensitive their internal representations are to shape and material.
+All neural networks run inference and do not update their weights, i.e., model weights are frozen.

+{} (1) Convolutional Neural Networks.
+We begin with two convolutional architectures: \textit{ResNet50} and \textit{ResNet50-SIN} \cite{krizhevsky2012imagenet, geirhosIMAGENETTRAINEDCNNSARE2019}, where the latter is trained on \textit{Stylized ImageNet} to increase shape bias.
 The \textit{ResNet} architecture relies on residual connections that facilitate gradient flow in deep networks, thereby helping earlier layers avoid the effects of vanishing gradients.
 These models are widely used for object recognition and as generic feature backbones.
 For our purposes, we use the ImageNet-1k weights for \textit{ResNet50} and the Stylized ImageNet weights for \textit{ResNet50-SIN}.
 In both cases, we discard the final classification layer and use the 2048-dimensional penultimate layer as our target latent space.
 Although earlier layers retain more photometric detail \cite{gatys2015neuralalgorithmartisticstyle, featherModelMetamersReveal2023, featherMetamersNeuralNetworks2019}, our aim is not necessarily to reconstruct the original image, but to reconstruct the conceptual representation encoded in the network’s latent space (we return to this point in the Discussion).

-\paragraph{Perceptual Metrics.} A second pair of models is drawn from networks used for perceptual similarity metrics.
+{} (2) Perceptual Metrics.
+A second pair of models is drawn from networks used for perceptual similarity metrics.
 We evaluate \textit{LPIPS} (with a \textit{VGG} backbone) \cite{zhangUnreasonableEffectivenessDeep2018} and compare it to the same \textit{VGG} architecture without the \textit{LPIPS} perceptual-alignment training.
 Both metrics aggregate multi-layer \textit{VGG} features to compute similarity scores, while \textit{LPIPS} further learns human-aligned weighting from human similarity judgments of image patches.